 Our winners comprised of students studying at the University of the Highlands and Islands (UHI) and members of the community.

-- Top Prize AND Most Innovative and Creative Business Award went to student, Paul Beaulieu who won £1500 in prize money as well as a Johnston Carmichael accountancy package and Harper Macleod LLP legal package.
-Paul is currently studying for a HND in Engineering Sysyems at Inverness College UHI.
+- Top Prize AND Most Innovative and Creative Business Award went to student, Paul Beaulieu who won £1,500 in prize money as well as a Johnston Carmichael accountancy package and Harper Macleod LLP legal package.
+Paul is currently studying for an HND in Engineering Systems at Inverness College UHI.

-- Emma-Mae Allen a Business Student studying at Inverness College won Youth Entrepreneurship Award.
+- Emma-Mae Allen a Business student studying at Inverness College UHI won Youth Entrepreneurship Award.

 - Liam Patrick a Business student studying at Inverness College UHI won Best Higher Education Student Business Award.